Key takeaways

 Executive Summary

 Emdash is an open-source "Agentic Development Environment" (ADE) from General Action, a Y Combinator W26 company.
-With 20+ supported CLI agents and issue tracker integration, it's positioning as the agent-agnostic orchestration layer for parallel coding workflows.
-Unlike competitors locked to specific providers, Emdash works with virtually any CLI-based coding agent.
+With 25+ supported CLI agents and the broadest issue tracker integration in the category, it's positioning as the agent-agnostic orchestration layer for parallel coding workflows.
+As of June 2026 it's one of the most active projects in the category — 4.8K GitHub stars, 840K+ downloads, and releases shipping near-weekly, including Windows support and cloud workspaces added since February.[1][2]

 | Attribute | Value |